3 November 2023

 In fact, with more people online than ever and more sites scrambling for their attention, web designers are becoming more prized, making now a good time to climb the wagon!

 Web design also balances the need to be technical with the need to be arty and creative; if you’re passionate about everything IT-related and have an eye for the aesthetic, you can indulge both of your interests in this sector.

 While you can’t necessarily turn someone with IT skills into an artistic genius, you can teach a designer about technical aspects of websites.
 So this career potentially suits people with a background in design or graphics.

 University courses that may be relevant to this career include multimedia web design, web design and development and graphic design with a digital focus.

-With the amount of graduate vacancies available in IT & Telecommunications rocketing by more than 77% between 2007 and 2014, combined with an average starting salary of about £30,000 for qualified students, the career prospects are certainly appealing.
+With the amount of graduate vacancies in IT & Telecommunications rocketing by more than 77% since last year, combined with an average starting salary of about £30,000 for qualified students, the career prospects are certainly appealing.